 “If you get stuck, get away from your desk.
 Take a walk, take a bath, go to sleep, make a pie, draw, listen to music, meditate, exercise; whatever you do, don’t just stick there scowling at the problem.
 But don’t make telephone calls or go to a party; if you do, other people’s words will pour in where your lost words should be.
 Open a gap for them, create a space.
 Be patient.”

 Force yourself to disengage from your manuscript and you might come back sharper and more aware of what you want to say.
 Jane Smiley, for instance, would drink Diet Cokes to distract herself, explaining: “When you sit down again on Saturday, you’re better.
 Not only because of all the practice, but also because of the walking away.
 I’m a firm believer in walking away.”

 If you’ve come this far and all else has failed, know that you can always resort to P.G.
 Wodehouse’s tried, true, and completely professional advice:

 “I just sit at my typewriter and curse a bit.”

 Do you have any more writing strategies to share?
+How about writer's block memes?
 Have you found any strategy useful so far?
 Tell us in the comments below!